-SCEI-HE's Graduate Diploma of Early Childhood will grow your abilities to be a self-sufficient, versatile and creative early childhood educator.
-You will develop and advance your skills in supporting the learning needs of diverse learners across the curriculum from birth to five years of age.
-You will build effective relationships with children, families and communities to develop evidence based educational interventions.
-As part of this course, students are required to undertake 60 days of professional placement in a regulated early childhood education service.
+SCEI-HE's Graduate Diploma in Early Childhood Education enhances your capabilities to become a self-sufficient, versatile, and creative early childhood educator.
+This program equips you with advanced skills to support the diverse learning needs of children from birth to five years of age.
+You will learn to build effective relationships with children, families, and communities to develop evidence-based educational interventions.
+The course includes a mandatory 60 days of professional placement in a regulated early childhood education service, providing hands-on experience.

-As reflective professional practitioners, students will be able to work in an early childhood setting with children aged birth to five years, accredited by ACECQA.
+As reflective professional practitioners, graduates will be prepared to work in early childhood settings with children aged birth to five years, with accreditation from ACECQA.

-Graduates of the Graduate Diploma of Early Childhood Education will be able to:
+Graduates of the Graduate Diploma in Early Childhood Education will be able to:

-- Interpret and integrate professional standards for teachers demonstrating 21st century skills. - Critically evaluate educational theory and research in the design and implementation of learning experience. - Appraise different worldviews and sociopolitical circumstances to design learning and interventions that promote engagement and inclusion. - Generate safe and inclusive teaching practices to meet the needs of diverse learners.
+- Interpret and integrate professional standards for teachers demonstrating 21st century skills. - Critically evaluate educational theory and research in the design and implementation of learning experience. - Appraise different worldviews and sociopolitical circumstances to design learning and interventions that promote engagement and inclusion - Generate safe and inclusive teaching practices to meet the needs of diverse learners

-- Collaborate ethically with children, parents and colleagues as capable contributors. - Demonstrate advanced curriculum and pedagogical knowledge to develop learning that empowers and develops 21st century skills in learners. - Critically reflect on own professional practice on their own. - Formulate a personal teaching and professional practice philosophy that advocates for children's rights and the public good.
+- Collaborate ethically with children, parents and colleagues as capable contributors - Demonstrate advanced curriculum and pedagogical knowledge to develop learning that empowers and develops 21st century skills in learners. - Critically reflect on own professional practice on their own. - Formulate a personal teaching and professional practice philosophy that advocates for children's rights and the public good.